 - A combination of these sweeteners.

-- Salt, spices – The flavoring in this recipes comes from roasted cumin, coriander and red chilies.
+- Salt, spices – The flavoring in this recipe comes from roasted cumin, coriander, and red chilies.
 Also known as the DAHI BARA spice mix.
-You can make your own spice mix or buy a boxed dahi bara spice blend as well.
+You can make your own spice mix or buy a boxed dahi bara spice blend at your local Asian grocery store.

 Allow your chutney to cool down and store them in airtight glass jars in the fridge.
 Go ahead and enjoy it as you like!